keichi/binary-parser/README.md

   .int32("c");
 ```

+This setting also affects the bit extraction order of
+[bit field](#bit1-32name-options) methods (`bit1` to `bit32`).
+In big-endian
+mode, bit fields are extracted from MSB  to LSB.
+In little-endian mode, bit fields are extracted from LSB to MSB.
+If you need big-endian bit ordering while using little-endian
+byte ordering, you can parse bit fields in a separate `Parser` with
+`.endianness("big")` and embed it using `.nest()`.

 ### namely(alias)
 Set an alias to this parser, so that it can be referred to by name in methods
 like `.array`, `.nest` and `.choice`, without the requirement to have an